robinmattern/FRDocs_dev01-robin/Setup/fr0301_Setup-Vultr-Ubuntu.md

 - [Enter Comments in Discord](https://discord.com/channels/928752444316483585/931217076885008495)

 #### Introduction
-- In order to test our FormR apps on the Internet  we will create an Ubuntu server on the cloud provider, Vultr.com.
+- In order to test our formR apps on the Internet  we will create an Ubuntu server on the cloud provider, Vultr.com.
 - Vultr costs under $10 per month.
 - Please use the following link when you begin: